Venn: Resource Management for Collaborative Learning Jobs: Evaluation

 \subsection{End-to-End Performance}

 \textbf{\name achieves better average JCT Improvement.} We assess the performance of different scheduling algorithms by evaluating its performance over different workloads.
-We report the average JCT speed-up for each scheduling algorithms compared to the random scheduling in Table~\ref{tbl:res}.
+We report the average JCT speed-up for each scheduling algorithm compared to the random scheduling in Table~\ref{tbl:res}.
 We observe that our scheduling algorithm consistently provides stable improvements in the average JCT across various workloads, which underscores the robustness of \name.

-\textbf{\name achieves faster convergence without affecting accuracy.} We report the final model test accuracy of FL jobs under different schedules with the help of our \fl system at a smaller experiment scale.
+\textbf{\name achieves faster convergence without affecting accuracy.} We report the final model test accuracy of \fl jobs under different schedules with the help of our \fl system at a smaller experiment scale.
 As shown in Figure~\ref{fig:acc-time}, we observe that \name does not affect the final model test accuracy but speeds up the overall convergence process.

-\textbf{\name has negligible overhead.} We emulated a large number of FL jobs and groups to evaluate the scheduler's scalability.
+\textbf{\name has negligible overhead.} We emulated a large number of \fl jobs and groups to evaluate the scheduler's scalability.
 Our results in Figure~\ref{fig:algo-latency} demonstrate that the latency incurred by one-time triggering for scheduling and matching remains low, even with a substantial increase in job and group numbers.
-This can be attributed to its time complexity $\max (O(m\log m), O(n^2))$, where $m$, $n$ are the numbers of ongoing jobs and job groups, respectively.
+This is due to its low time complexity of $\max(O(m\log m), O(n^2))$, where $m$ is the number of jobs and $n$ is the number of device groups.